-The level of risk of certain communicable diseases may increase from time to time or on a seasonal basis.
+The level of risk of certain communicable diseases, including COVID-19, may increase from time to time or on a seasonal basis.
 This may occur at a local or regional level, or within the workplace.
-Recognizing the signs and symptoms of communicable diseases and understanding the modes of transmission is the first step in reducing the incidence of diseases associated with communicable diseases.
+Recognizing the signs and symptoms of a communicable disease and understanding the modes of transmission is the first step in reducing the incidence of disease associated with communicable diseases.

-Signs and symptoms will vary depending on the disease, but common characteristics associated with the onset of the communicable diseases that people are most likely to face typically include fever and other flu-like symptoms: achiness, upset stomach, fatigue, fever, and headaches.
-When travelling abroad, be aware of local communicable disease concerns as specific ones are endemic to certain regions of the world.
-Also, be sure to follow any government-prescribed guidance upon your return to the country.
+Signs and symptoms will vary depending on the disease, but common characteristics associated at the onset of the communicable diseases typically include fever and other flu-like symptoms such as achiness, upset stomach, fatigue, and headaches.
+When traveling abroad, be aware of local communicable diseases as certain concerns are endemic to certain regions of the world.